samrith-s/react-select-input/README.md

 onFocus | event | Synthetic event of the input upon focus. onBlur | event | Synthetic event of the input upon blur.
-Native function passed. onKeyUp | event | Synthetic event of the input upon keyUp. onKeyDown | event | Synthetic event of the input upon keyDown onClear | none | A callback after clear if `clearable`
+Native function passed. onKeyUp | event | Synthetic event of the input upon keyUp. onKeyDown | event | Synthetic event of the input upon keyDown. onClear | none | A callback after clear if `clearable`.

 ### Changelogs